jvnhrn/event-finder/README.md

-# Project made by the Team Avangers Initiative
+# Project made by the Team Avengers Initiative
 This project is developed within the Codemaster Bootcamp from Talent Garden Austria.

 ## Team Avangers Initiative